miguelpena88/git_commit_automation/README.md

 **Github Commit Autommation**

-In this project I will be building a tool that automatically makes daily GitHub commits.
+In this project I will be building a tool that automatically makes daily GitHub commits in Python.
 The frequency of commits per day will follow a random number sequence from 1-10.
 All the notebooks and files I used for this project are available in this repository.

 My approach to tackeling this project began by separating it into two main parts: